quyse/theman2013/README.md

 The repo contains all build scripts which was used to build the game.

-To play the game (the version is exactly as it was submitted to the contest), [follow the link](http://quyse.github.io/theman2013/game-cc2013).
+To play the game (the version is exactly the same which was submitted to the contest), [follow the link](http://quyse.github.io/theman2013/game-cc2013).

+There's no sound, because it was no time for it :)

 ## Authors